-We use primarily [insert scheme or work/programme of study] and the resources recommended within it.
+We use primarily Kapow and the resources recommended within it.
 We will focus on the needs of the pupils and our planned learning objectives.
 We select carefully resources which meet these objectives.
 We evaluate carefully teacher resources, leaflets, online resources and videos before using them (see checklist below).